kjasn/Simple-Bank/README.md

 For authorization, it is API specific.

+\#TODO

 ## User Session Management

 We should not use JWT or PASETO as a token-based authentication for **long session**.
 Because of the **stateless design**, those tokens are **not stored in database**, when they are leaked, there is no way to revoke them.
 Therefore we must **set their lifetime short enough**(about 10-15 min).
 But if we only use access tokens, when they are expired, users need to frequently login to get new tokens.
 It is a terrible user experience.

 Now we can additionally use a refresh token to maintain a **stateful session** on the server, and the client can use it with a long valid duration to request a new access token when it is expired.
 The refresh token will be **stored in a session table in the database**, so we can revoke it easily and its lifetime can be much longer(such as several days).

+## gRPC And HTTP Serve

+gRPC is famous for its high performance which is very suitable for microservice and mobile application, so we can replace HTTP JSON APIs with it.
+But sometimes we might still provide normal HTTP JSON APIs to client.Thus we need an idea to serve both HTTP JSON APIs and gRPC, and that is gRPC gateway.

+\#TODO

+Since **the first server we run will block the second one**, so we need run them in different go routine.